Alex & Coya's journey

 "Cable Bay is a whole vibe.
 The trails have so much character, with a real hand-built feel that keeps things interesting from top to bottom.
 Then you roll into Base Café for a burger and a pint and debrief with the crew.
 It's hard to beat."

-The first glimpse came during that bikepacking trip, when a couple of local riders spent days showing her around their favourite spots.
+The first glimpse came during that bikepacking trip, when a couple of local riders spent days showing her their favourite spots.
 Since moving here, that sense of belonging has only grown.

 What Alex loves most is the atmosphere.

 "It's a different pace.
-There are some of the best female riders in New Zealand in the group, but everyone is so welcoming, down to earth and encouraging."
+There are some of the best female riders in New Zealand in the group, but everyone is so welcoming, down-to-earth and encouraging."

 One local who's made just as many connections as Alex is Coya.